top of page

 We have demonstrated how quickly the RSK shelters can be taken down and removed.
 With minimal instruction families can now be shown how to disassemble their shelter and rapidly move away from an approaching fire to create natural firebreaks within minutes.

-With MSF we have also demonstrated how stretchers can be built from the roof frame poles and tarpaulin in the RSK kit.
+With an international medical NGO we have also demonstrated how stretchers can be made in 2 or 3 minutes by simply folding the tarpaulin around the roof frame poles of an RSK shelter.
 These stretchers could also be used to rapidly move debilitated individuals and possessions away from the source of the fire.

-Where large scale overcrowding of displaced families is anticipated, consideration can now be given to using the RSK for its potential fire safety benefits.
+Where large scale overcrowding of displaced families is anticipated, serious consideration should now be given to using the RSK for its potential fire safety benefits.

 Dscn5260.jpg